CQP Logo

 California County-Line Station

 A California County-line station is an expedition or mobile operating with all radios and antennas within 150 meters (492 feet) of more than one county and sending all such counties in a single exchange.
 Operators may rely on county line road signs, Google Earth or information obtained from a county surveyor’s office to determine the eligibility of a county-line operating location.
 Logs for county-line operations will be scored by individual county for county ranking, county records and award determination.
 The County-Line station can be any class entry.
-The station with highest score wins the County-Line award.
+The highest S/O and S/O-Assisted county-line score wins the Single-Op County-Line award.
+The highest M/S, M/2 and M/M county-line score wins the Multi-Op County-Line award.
 State-line operations are not allowed.

 California County One-Day Expedition Stations interested in an expedition may be unable or unwilling to operate both Saturday and Sunday.
 This award is to inspire such stations to still go on a county expedition and operate for one day only.
 The California County One-Day Expedition station can be any class entry.
 The highest S/O and S/O-Assisted single day expedition score wins the Single-Op One-Day award.
-The highest M/S and M/M single day expedition score wins the Multi-Op One-Day award.
+The highest M/S, M/2 and M/M single day expedition score wins the Multi-Op One-Day award.
 One-Day is defined as either 12 hours operating maximum on Saturday (Pacific Daylight Time) or 12 hours operating maximum on Sunday (Pacific Daylight Time).

 Mobile "Mobile" means operating in or on a movable vehicle, independent of all commercial power sources, which is able to travel at any time without having to disconnect any wiring or change any antennas in order to move to another location.
 Note: California Mobile stations which change counties or states are considered to be new stations and may be contacted again for point and multiplier credit.
 Note: The California Mobile station which makes the most total QSOs during CQP wins the Mobile award.